Note: This interview first appeared in the Entertainment Software Association blog.

-From there, I pursued a degree in education technology at the University of Wisconsin, because at that point I only had a background in 3D modeling and game production.
+From there, I pursued a degree in education technology at the University of Wisconsin, because at that point I only had a background in 3D modelling and game production.
 While I was in school for my master’s thesis, I worked with co-founders Dan Norton and Alex Stone to create a prototype game about ocean science, a topic of personal interest.
 We presented the prototype at a conference called Games, Learning & Society Conference and someone in the audience invited us to present at the Serious Play Conference in Washington, DC.
 It was the last session of the last day – and if you’re a conference goer, you know that’s not the ideal time to present – but it happened to attract the interest of someone at the Kauffman Foundation, who invited us to apply for a grant to modify the game to pair with an ocean science curriculum being developed by National Geographic’s The JASON Project.
 Being first-time game developers and grant applicants, we went out on a limb and asked them for $1 million, which they gave to us.
 We ended up making nine different games with The JASON Project, and grew the company organically from there.

 Q: Can you give us a quick overview of Filament Games?
 What types of games and technologies does the studio focus on?